cartographer-project/cartographer/docs/source/configuration.rst

 float missing_data_ray_length
   Points beyond 'max_range' will be inserted with this length as empty space.

+int32 scans_per_accumulation
+  Number of scans to accumulate into one unwarped, combined scan to use for scan matching.

 float voxel_filter_size
   Voxel filter that gets applied to the range data immediately after cropping.